fetchai/uAgents/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 _Put an `x` in the boxes that apply:_

-- [ ]  I have based my branch, and I am making a pull request against the `main` branch.
 - [ ] Checks and tests pass locally.
 - [ ] I have read the [CONTRIBUTING](CONTRIBUTING.md) resource.